ogalanis/hypoDDpy/README.md

 python setup.py develop
 ```

-The inplace install is a good idea because there is a chance that you will have to adjust the source code.
+The in-place install is a good idea because there is a chance that you will have to adjust the source code.

 ### Running it

 It is steered via a Python script that you will have to create.
-It should be rather self-explanatory.
+It should be
+rather self-explanatory.

 After you created it, simply run it to perform the relocation.